 The emulator (seems likely) will probably just pull the game image from flash mem or something into RAM.
 10 games might need a 32MB/256Mbit IC.
 Slap it onto a PCB and into a tiny cartridge.
 Would increase cost of the system but it might elevate the experience.

 SPI flash could fit because it's simple linear storage.
 I see there's "Quad" I/O SPI Flash so maybe a second for a 256Mbit load...?
 It's 16-SOIC so it would make the cartridge connector look sufficiently populated.
 Then there's the boot time of probably-linux though.
 Each cart would need some game-menu data... maybe the menu is an actual game.
 I'm not much for fancy HD flippity-glide menus.
 The cartridge label could show the characters from the games.

 I made my own Megadrive / Genesis Mini wishlist, not being perfectly pleased with the official one.
 I included some games I'm just curious about, and a few strategy ones, and a sexy game.
-I only ever saw & played the MD in the stores back then so this list isn't very informed.
+I only ever saw & played the MD in the stores back then so this list isn't very informed or objective.

 |Official List (42)||My List (42)|

 I'm not that interested in: